INSIDE THE CONTENT WORLD

 THE PROFESSOR

 Marc has been described as a talent guru and communication virtuoso.
 These are descriptions from client testimonials and teaching reviews Marc has received.
 Today he is one of the most sought-after communication instructors and journalism coaches in the professional sector.
 Some even call him the GOAT, when it comes to the art of presentation and teaching someone how to communicate with impact.
 This book is dedicated to his story and what he does so well, to the people and careers he has impacted.
 Marc is a master storyteller.
 I don’t mean as in the sense of a novelist, such as James Patterson or Tom Clancy.
 Marc’s brilliant gift is helping people convey a message through a short story; a news clip, an article, a blog, a speech, a talking point for an expert analyst, a hot take from a sports analyst, seizing the moment in a broadcast booth, a power point presentation, a Ted talk and the 120-second live shot.
 He once told me that people consume content in electronic pulses, and that whether people read, see or listen to something, it’s useless unless it earns “consumer affinity.”
 That was his way of telling me a long time ago, what has since been proven by social media, that people enjoy consumption of content in bite size chunks.
 Marc’s lessons educate those of us who consider ourselves influencers, how to purvey content that wins affinity with those who consume it.
 That’s Marc’s specialty and he teaches it and practices it better than anyone.
+He carries an immense sense of imagination; mixing words, conceptualizing shapes and lines in graphics, with usage of pictures as the canvas, voice, instrumental sound–all blended together.
+This paradigm of wonderment explains why Marc consumes television and movie content more so from the production prism, than the plot.

 MARC’S SPECIAL SKILL.
 HOW DOES MARC DO IT?